-⇒ Few mobile network operators, many customers

-- Heterogeneous Oligopoly

-- A heterogeneous oligopoly is a market form, in which a market or industry is dominated by a small number of middle-sized sellers with heterogeneous products

-- Many (small-sized) customers
+- Few mobile network operators, many customers - Heterogeneous oligopoly (Gutenberg) - A heterogeneous oligopoly is a market form, in which a market or industry is dominated by a small number of middle-sized sellers with heterogeneous products - Many (small-sized) customers

-- Heterogeneous oligopoly (Gutenberg) - Autonomous price interval, in which the respective organisation (operator) can operate... - without losing customers to the business competition due to rise in price - without acquiring customers from business competition due to cut in price - Within price interval only latent increase and loss of demand, e.g. because of switching costs mobile no business
+- Heterogeneous oligopoly (Gutenberg) - Autonomous price interval, in which the respective organisation (operator) can operate... - without losing customers to the business competition due to rise in price - without acquiring customers from business competition due to cut in price - Within price interval only latent increase and loss of demand, e.g. because of switching costs e.plus^T